arh450/password-generator/assets/javascript/pseudocode.md

 5. Confirm with user to include the use of uppercase letters (if true include use of uppercase letters at random ABCDEFGHIJKLMNOPQRSTUVWXYZ or if false do not include)

 ### Finished customized random password is then displayed in textarea

+## See README for more details on function of generator